LearnOnDemandSystems/docs/tms/arvato-marketplace/fulfilling-marketplace-order/getting-started.md

 # I just ordered online labs through Courseware Marketplace and am new to Learn on Demand Systems.
 How do I get started?

 You’ve come to the right place!
 View the Get Started information below if you are new to Learn on Demand Systems.
-All class management will take place in Learn on Demand Systems’ OneLearn Training Management System (TMS).
+All class management will take place in the Skillable Training Management System (TMS).

 ## Next Steps

-To get setup in the TMS and create your first class, you will need to:
+To get setup in the Skillable TMS and create your first class, you will need to:

-1. [Create an organization and user account](https://alh.learnondemand.net/Organization/Register/2069) in the TMS by registering with your Arvato Customer Number.
-After registration, you will automatically be are logged into the TMS and, vouchers from Courseware Marketplace will sync to your organization in the TMS.
+1. [Create an organization and user account](https://alh.learnondemand.net/Organization/Register/2069) in the Skillable TMS by registering with your Arvato Customer Number.
+After registration, you will automatically be are logged into the Skillable TMS and, vouchers from Courseware Marketplace will sync to your organization in the Skillable TMS.
 >:small_orange_diamond: [View a video on creating your organization and user account.](https://youtu.be/SYtFYv5PaWw)

 2. [Create class(es)](https://docs.learnondemandsystems.com/tms/arvato-marketplace/fulfilling-marketplace-order/set-up-class.md) with lab vouchers.
 A voucher is equivalent to your online lab purchase.
-For example, if you purchased 20 online labs through Courseware Marketplace, you will see 20 vouchers in the TMS available which you can redeem to schedule 20 students in a class.
+For example, if you purchased 20 online labs through Courseware Marketplace, you will see 20 vouchers in the Skillable TMS available which you can redeem to schedule 20 students in a class.
 >:small_orange_diamond: [View a video on creating your class.](https://youtu.be/377YlEyOego)

 3. [Create training keys](https://docs.learnondemandsystems.com/tms/arvato-marketplace/fulfilling-marketplace-order/enroll-students-in-class.md) for your students to self-register in the class.
 After setting up training keys, send the training keys and [self-registration instructions](https://docs.learnondemandsystems.com/tms/tms-administrators/classes/training-keys/information-to-send-to-students-who-are-registering-using-training-keys.md) to your students.